WordPress vs Webflow 2021 Comparison: SEO, Ease of Use

 What is WordPress?

-WordPress is an open-source website builder.
-So users can use it to create websites without spending a penny.
-For this and many other reasons, WordPress is one of the most popular website building tools around and has been in business since 2003.
+WordPress is an open-source website builder, so users can create websites without spending a penny.
+For this and many other reasons, WordPress is one of the most popular website-building tools and has been in business since 2003.

-Although WordPress software is free, elsewhere you will need to buy a domain name and web hosting to run it.
+Although WordPress software is free, you must buy a domain name and web hosting to run it elsewhere.
 However, the process is relatively simple.
-Let us take a look at the main reasons why WordPress is the leading website builder.

 Feature Highlights of WordPress

-Thanks to its customizable designs, WordPress has come a long way over the years, allowing designers to build their websites from scratch.
-As a highly SEO-friendly website builder that integrates more than 54K plug-ins, this tool has always helped businesses rank highly.
-Websites built with WordPress are also mobile-friendly, and there are mobile apps that allow you to edit your website from anywhere.
+Thanks to its customizable designs, WordPress has come a long way, allowing designers to build their websites from scratch.
+As a highly SEO-friendly website builder that integrates more than 54K plug-ins, this tool has consistently helped businesses rank highly.
+Websites built with WordPress are also mobile-friendly, and mobile apps that allow you to edit your website from anywhere.
 High performance and high security are also hallmarks of the leading website builder.
 In addition, WordPress websites offer extensive media management capabilities.
-Finally, WordPress is easy to use, and its longevity in the market has created a huge community of users who help each other with questions whenever they arise.
+Finally, WordPress is easy to use, and its longevity in the market has created a massive community of users who help each other with questions whenever they arise.

 What is Webflow?